Recent Verdicts & Settlements

 $735,755.
 Berrien County, Michigan.
 Wrongful death, truck accident.
 A settlement was reached by attorney John J. Malm on behalf of the family a of a semi-truck driver who was killed in St. Joseph, Michigan after the 18-wheeler he was driving rolled over on southbound I-94.
 A wrongful death lawsuit was settled following mandatory arbitration.
 The suit alleged that two municipal vehicles suddenly entered the expressway from the shoulder, causing the truck to make an evasive maneuver and accidentally roll over.
 The suit alleged that the municipal vehicles had entered onto the highway unexpectedly after driving over an off-ramp, and then merging suddenly into traffic.

 $285,000.
 Kane County, Illinois.
-Dog attack, negligence.
-Settlement was reached with property owner’s insurance carrier after two pit bulls, which had been kept on the property, attacked a woman causing in a fall down a set of stairs.
+Dog attack, premises liability.
+Settlement was reached by Chicago dog bite lawyer, John Malm, against the dogs’ and property owner’s insurance carrier after two pit bulls, which had been kept on the property, attacked a woman causing in a fall down a set of stairs.
 In addition to suffering numerous bite injuries, my client suffered two ruptured cervical vertebrae and underwent fusion surgery.

 $250,000.
 DuPage County, Illinois.
 Motorcycle accident, wrongful death.
 Motorcycle accident lawyer, John Malm, has obtained a settlement totaling $250,000 ($100,000 BI policy limits; $250,000 UIM policy limits) for the survivor of a man who suffered fatal injuries in a motorcycle accident that occurred when a car suddenly crossed over the center line of a West Chicago highway, striking him head-on.
 A lawsuit was filed against the driver of the car.
 There were no eyewitnesses to the crash.
-A detailed accident reconstruction, which included “black box” (event recorder) data from the car, could not rule out the possibility that the driver of the car had become distracted by a low-flying, vintage aircraft.
+A detailed accident reconstruction, which included information downloaded from the car’s “black box” (event data recorder), could not rule out the possibility that the driver of the car had become distracted by a low-flying, vintage aircraft when he crossed the center line.
 A portion of the wrongful death settlement was paid from an underinsured motorist claim that was filed against the victim’s automobile insurance policy, which contained an endorsement for motorcycle coverage.

 $250,000.
 Cook County, Illinois.
 Slip and Fall/Premises Liability.
 Settlement obtained by Naperville personal injury lawyer, John Malm, for a client who suffered a ruptured tendon and ankle fracture as a result of a fall down on an icy sidewalk in front of a funeral home in Arlington Heights, Illinois.
 Evidence showed that the accumulation of ice was unnatural; ice had formed near the bottom of a sloped wheelchair ramp due to melting snow that had been cleared and piled nearby.
 Additional ice accumulation from improperly directed downspouts could not be eliminated.
 Insufficient salting of the affected area contributed the the formation of a patch "black ice", which was not observable to the plaintiff.
 The plaintiff required podiatric surgery, with additional surgery of the tendon recommended.